ipeirotis/introduction-to-databases/README.md

 * [SQL Tutorial](http://www.w3resource.com/sql/tutorials.php)
 * [Learning MySQL](http://shop.oreilly.com/product/9780596008642.do): A useful textbook for those interested in learning more about SQL
 * [W3 Resource](https://www.w3resource.com/sql/tutorials.php) and [SQL exercises](https://www.w3resource.com/sql-exercises/)
+* [Become a SELECT Star!](https://gumroad.com/l/sql-zine) by Julia Evans:  A very useful e-zine that summarizes in a cartoonish way most of the SQL concepts that we cover in class.
+Worth the $12.
+* [How to Teach People SQL](https://dataschool.com/how-to-teach-people-sql/): Great visualizations for the various SQL operations that we learn.

 ## Useful Pointers